 15min

-A primer on the evening's topic, from someone who can get into the tech
+A primer on the evening's topic, from someone who gets into the tech

 2